AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Anatomy of an Assembly Program.md

 ## _.bss_ Section
 The _.bss_ section contains uninitialized data.
 When you declare variables in the _.bss_ section, you are effectively reserving the memory for them.
 Typically, the memory set aside for the _.bss_ section is initialized to all 0s.
 Since variables in the _.bss_ sections do not have values, the 'value' section is replaced by the number to reserve.
-For example, `charArr resb 20` reserves a 20 bytes.
+For example, `charArr resb 20` reserves 20 bytes.

 ### _.bss_ Datatypes
 | [Pseudo-instruction](https://www.tortall.net/projects/yasm/manual/html/nasm-pseudop.html) | Full Name | Size (in bytes) | Size (in bits) |